Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7/assets/lesson-7.md

 ![](Route-options.png)

-For more flexibility or to cater for more complex needs, the `Route` component provides several additional attributes.
+For more flexibility or to provide for more complex needs, the `Route` component provides several additional attributes.
 Let’s talk about them so you can understand how they work:

 - `path` - This should contain the URL path you wish to match a given route against.
 It can also handle route parameters.
 For example, you can see here you’re aiming to match the `/account` URL that contains an `:id` parameter.
 So, it would match URLs like `/account/123` or `/account/7`, etc.